beanieboi/ffprober/README.md

 # Ffprober

-TODO: Write a gem description
+a Ruby wrapper for ffprobe (part of ffmpeg)

 ## Installation